- Acceptable use policy

 Events and training hosts and facilitators – when you register for or attend an event, we share your identifiers and other registration information with such third parties.
 These third parties may include our business partners that participate in or organize such events with us.
 Please see in “Visiting our premises; events and training”.

-Between our group companies and investors; due to corporate transactions - We may share your personal data to and from Contentful GmbH in Berlin, Germany and Contentful Inc. in San Francisco, California, U.S.A., as reasonably necessary for our day to day business operations.
+Between our group companies and investors; due to corporate transactions - We may share your personal data to and from Contentful GmbH in Berlin, Germany and Contentful Inc. in Denver, Colorado, U.S.A., as reasonably necessary for our day to day business operations.
 In addition, we may share your personal data if we are involved in a merger, acquisition, consolidation, change of control, or sale of all or a portion of our assets or if we undergo bankruptcy or liquidation.
 Such activity might involve us disclosing personal data to prospective or actual purchasers, sellers and their advisers.
 Such disclosures will only take place under appropriate confidentiality undertakings and if necessary for such purpose and your interests, rights and freedoms do not outweigh such disclosure.
 The legal basis for this sharing is our legitimate interest in carrying out our business operations.

 Pursuant to your instructions – when requested, we will share or facilitate sharing your data with third parties pursuant to your instructions.
 The legal basis for this sharing is your request and the performance of our contract with you.